Frequently Asked Questions

 My node keeps reconnecting randomly

-Jep, that’s a known issue.
-However, it seems to be very low-level and we don’t really know how to solve it.
-We are working on possible workarounds for the issue, but currently we do not have a real solution.
+This is a known issue but seems to be very low-level (in other words, not specifically an ESPHome problem) and we don’t really know how to solve it.
+We’re trying to identify workarounds for the issue, but there isn’t a single, specific solution right now.

-Some steps that can help with the issue:
+Here are some steps that may help mitigate the issue:

-• If you’re using a hidden WiFi network, make sure to enable fast_connect mode in the WiFi configuration (also sometimes helps with non-hidden networks)
+• If you’re using a hidden Wi-Fi network, make sure to enable fast_connect mode in your device’s Wi-Fi configuration.
+Note that this may help with non-hidden networks, as well.

-• Set the power_save_mode to light in the wifi: config (only helps in some cases, in other it can make things worse).
+• Set the power_save_mode to light in your wifi: configuration.
+Note, however, that this may exacerbate the problem in some situations.
 See Power Save Mode.

-• The issue seems to happen with cheap boards more frequently.
-Especially the “cheap” NodeMCU boards from eBay which sometimes have quite bad antennas.
+• The issue seems to happen with “cheap” boards more frequently – especially the “cheap” NodeMCU boards from eBay which sometimes have bad antennas.

-• ESPHome reboots on purpose when something is not going right, e.g. wifi connection cannot be made or api connection is lost or mqtt connection is lost.
-So if you are facing this problem you’ll need to explicitly set the reboot_timeout option to 0s on the components being used.
+• ESPHome intentionally reboots after a configured duration in specific situations, such as when the Wi-Fi connection cannot be made, API connection is lost or MQTT connection is lost.
+To disable this behavior, you’ll need to explicitly set the reboot_timeout option to 0s on the relevant components.

 • If you see Error: Disconnecting <NODE_NAME> in your logs, ESPHome is actively closing the native API client connection.
-Connect a serial console to inspect the reason, which is only logged via serial.
-If you see ack timeout 4 right before a disconnect, this might be because of a bug in the AsyncTCP library, for which a fix was included in ESPHome version 1.18.0.
-If you are running an ESPHome version, prior to 1.18.0, then upgrade ESPHome and build fresh firmware for your devices.
+You’ll need to establish a serial connection with your device to determine the reason.
+If you see ack timeout 4 immediately before the disconnect, this might be because of a bug in the AsyncTCP library, for which a fix was included in ESPHome version 1.18.0.
+If you are running an ESPHome version, prior to 1.18.0, you should upgrade ESPHome and build fresh firmware for your devices.

-• We have seen an increase in disconnects while the log level was set to VERY_VERBOSE, especially on single-core devices, where the logging code might be interfering with the operation of the networking code.
+• We’ve seen an increase in disconnects while the log level is set to VERY_VERBOSE, especially on single-core devices, where the logging code might be interfering with the operation of the networking code.
 For this reason, we advise using a lower log level for production purposes.

-• Related to this, seems to be the number of clients that are simultaneously connected to the native API server on the device.
-These might for example be Home Assistant (via the ESPHome component) and the log viewer on the web dashboard.
+• Too many clients simultaneously connected to the native API server on the device may also result in this behavior.
+For example, the Home Assistant ESPHome integration and the log viewer on the ESPHome Device Builder each establish a connection to the device.
 In production, you will likely only have a single connection from Home Assistant, making this less of an issue.
-But beware that attaching a log viewer might have impact.
+Still, beware that attaching a log viewer might have an impact.

-• Reducing the Delivery Traffic Indication Message (DTIM) interval in the WiFi access point may help improve the ESP’s WiFi reliability and responsiveness.
-This will cause WiFi devices in power save mode, such as the ESP, to be woken up more frequently.
-This may improve things for the ESP, although it may also increase power (and possibly battery) usage of other devices also using power save mode.
+• Reducing the Delivery Traffic Indication Message (DTIM) interval in the Wi-Fi access point may help improve Wi-Fi reliability and responsiveness.
+This will cause Wi-Fi devices in power save mode to wake up more frequently.
+This may mitigate disconnections at the expense of increasing power (and possibly battery) usage of other devices also using power save modes.

 Component states not restored after reboot